alemiherbert/alemiherbert/README.md

-Yeah, yeah, and I'm a programmer.
+Hi!
+I'm Alemi Herbert.
+I'm a civil engineering student, plagued with computer science and programing.